team-plover/warlocks-gambit/docs/primary-gamplay-propositions.md

 ### Advanced card game mechanics

-The card suit is based on the French suite, colors are replaced with:
+(XO: Cut the suits entirely?
+Don't seem to serve any particular function and they take up space on the card) The card suit is based on the French suite, colors are replaced with:
 * Tentacle
 * Pentacle